cerner/terra-toolkit/README.md

 ## Webpack Configuration

 [Webpack](https://webpack.js.org/) is a module bundler used to compile modules with dependencies and generate static assets.
 Webpack is a very powerful tool that is highly configurable and Terra components rely on specific polyfills, webpack loaders and plugins to render correctly.
 Terra provides a [default webpack configuration](https://github.com/cerner/terra-toolkit/blob/master/config/webpack/webpack.config.js) which we recommend you extend to meet your needs.
-By using this default, we will manage webpack dependencies and set up translation aggregation.
+By using this default configuration, we will manage webpack dependencies and set up translation aggregation.

 See the [Webpack Configuration Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Webpack.md) to get started.